Skip to content

 • Temperature Control

-This means that whilst you are undergoing surgery, you may feel so comfortable you fall asleep.
+This means that whilst patients are undergoing surgery, they often feel so comfortable they fall asleep.
 If you wanted to find out more about having a hair transplant at The Treatment Rooms London- watch the video below!

 If you stay awake during the procedure you are kept as comfortable as possible with your choice of entertainment.
 This includes music, podcasts, TV, films and more.